Gary parents speak out after son with autism gets “most annoying male” award

 GARY, Ind. — Two parents in northwest Indiana were outraged tonight – after their son, who has autism, was singled out by his fifth grade teacher and humiliated at an awards luncheon after receiving the “most annoying male” award.

-Akilis Castejon is non-verbal, but the 11-year-old communicates with the joy of any child during summer break.
+Akalis Castejon is non-verbal, but the 11-year-old communicates with the joy of any child during summer break.

-Akilis just finished the fifth grade at Bailly Preparatory Academy in Gary.
+Akalis just finished the fifth grade at Bailly Preparatory Academy in Gary.
 The school ended with a special awards luncheon for the students.

-Rick Castejon, Akilis’ father said they gave out awards for things like “best student,” “funniest,” “class clown,” and other categories.
+Rick Castejon, Akalis’ father said they gave out awards for things like “best student,” “funniest,” “class clown,” and other categories.

 However, he said when it came time for his son to receive an award, the mood quickly became cringe-worthy.